Nothing says farm quite like the tractor. You really can't ask a person

 to create a mental image of what a farm looks like in their heads without them

 picturing a tractor of some sort, whether or not they know what tractors on

 In fact, you probably can't find a farm for sale anywhere that doesn't

-include a picture of a tractor in the Durham region, Peace River
+include a picture of a tractor in the local region, Peace River

-ranches, and even Florida orchards for sale all tend to include a picture of
+ranches, and even Florida orchards, all tend to include a picture of

 this most famous of industrial farm vehicles in their announcement, regardless